dmurawsky/Meditate-Together/README.md

 * Add option to minify Module Code
 * Add ability to upload files
 * Add the ability to contact the creator of a module
+* Add the ability to select which MVCs and Frameworks you would like to use in your module

 Elements
 ===